HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 - HoneyBook is better for: Freelancers and small businesses that want easy setup and built-in client-facing tools like proposals and branded invoices.

-- Assembly is better for: Service firms and growing teams that need post-sales client management with stronger billing, portals, and automation.
+- Assembly is better for: Service firms and growing teams that need post-sales client management with stronger billing, client portals, and automation.

 Ready to simplify client management and billing?
 Try Assembly for free today.